ITRS-Group/cordial/tools/geneos/docs/geneos_gateway.md

 * `tls::ca-bundle` (Default: `${GENEOS_HOME}/tls/ca-bundle.pem`)
 * `tls::minimumversion` (Default: `1.2`)

   These parameters control the use of TLS for the Gateway.
 If `tls::certificate` and `tls::privatekey` are set then TLS is enabled and the Gateway is started with the appropriate options.
 The default is to have TLS enabled with the certificate and private key files in the instance home directory.
-If `tls::verify` is set to `true` then the Gateway will verify the remote certificate it connects to, using the trusted roots in `tls::ca-bundle`.
+If `tls::verify` is set to `true` then the Gateway will verify the remote endpoints it connects to, using the trusted roots in `tls::ca-bundle`.

+  If `verify` is set to `true` but the `tls::ca-bundle` file does not exist then the verification chain is set to an appropriate system default, which is seleected from a list of defaults for typical Linux systems.

   Deprecated parameters for TLS are also supported for backwards compatibility but should not be used in new configurations.
 If you are upgrading from an older version of `cordial` there is a `geneos tls migrate` command to help you.
 These deprecated parameters are: